datamesh-architecture/datamesh-architecture.com/README.md

 - Slow creation of new reports
 - Wrong reports because of lack of domain knowledge
 - Broken reports because of data or schema changes
+- No awareness for analytical data within a domain team

 ## Making Everybody Happy: Journey towards a Data Mesh